cravesoft/ttsbot/README.md

 # Done!

-Then run `node server/js/ttsbot.js` in order to start the server.
+Then run `node server/js/ttsbot.js` in order to start the server and `liquidsoap ls_script.liq` to start the stream generator.